AleksanderTamm/SmartGreenHouse/README.md

 - Monitors temperature and humidity (DHT Shield)
 - Servo motors to control window based on temperature
 - Control growing lights (LED matrix) based on the intentsity of the sunlight(TSL2561)
+- See all data and have control over everything with NodeRed dashboard
+- Can watch plants growing using webcam(ESP32 CAM)